mpc-hc/mpc-hc.org/source/_posts/2013-02-25-binaries-are-signed.md

 since I got the certificate at a later time.
 So for stable builds, version 1.6.6 will be the first one signed.

 After downloading the files, right-click on the installer or the exe/dll files after you extract the archive and choose *"Properties"* from the explorer's context menu.
-In the properties dialog, go to the *"Signatures"* tab and verify that the file is signed by *"Fotis Zafiropoulos"* and that the signature is valid.
+In the properties dialog, go to the *"Signatures"* tab and verify that the file is signed by <!--googleoff: all-->*"Fotis Zafiropoulos"*<!--googleon: all-->
+and that the signature is valid.
 If you don't see the *"Signatures"* tab, then the file isn't compiled by us since it's not signed, and thus you downloaded a custom build or a potential *scam* file.

 <div class="row">
     <div class="col-xs-12 col-sm-4 text-center">